 Preventing Falls: Conversation Starters

-Worrying about the health and safety of an older family member or friend can be stressful.
+There are many ways to support the health and safety of an older family member or friend.
 Use these tips to talk to your loved one about preventing falls.

 Start by saying that you care.